- Antonio Brown has been accused of sexual assault by his former trainer

 Brown, who signed a one-year deal with the defending Super Bowl champion New England Patriots, has denied the allegations and has been focusing on the current NFL season.

 Will Brown actually get to play for the Patriots or will the NFL hand the receiver a lengthy suspension for the allegations against him?
-That is one of many prop bets MyBookie recently released, with “No” coming in as the -155 favorite.
+“No” is coming in as the -155 favorite.

 Will Antonio Brown Face a Suspension for the Allegations?